 A Shareholder may apply to exchange some or all of his Shares in the Fund (the "Old Fund") for Shares of the same or different Class in another Fund (the "New Fund"), provided such Shareholder is qualified to invest in such Class as described herein (such exchange being referred to as a "Fund Exchange").
 In addition, a Shareholder may apply to exchange, within the Fund, some or all of his Shares of one Class (the "Old Class") for Shares of another Class (the "New Class") again provided such Shareholder is qualified to invest in such Class as described herein (such exchange being referred to as a "Class Exchange").
 A written application, in the form of the Exchange Form, should be sent to the Administrator or as otherwise specified.
-In the case of a Fund Exchange, an exchange will normally be effected as a redemption from the Old Fund and a subsequent subscription to the New Fund in accordance with the settlement period for a subscription to the New Fund is shorter than the normal settlement period for redemptions for the Old Fund, an application for an exchange will only be dealt with once any issues surrounding this have been resolved to the satisfaction of the Manager.
+In the case of a Fund Exchange, an exchange will normally be effected as a redemption from the Old Fund and a subsequent subscription to the New Fund in accordance with the settlement practices outlined in this Prospectus applying to such transactions.
+Where the normal settlement period for a subscription to the New Fund is shorter than the normal settlement period for redemptions for the Old Fund, an application for an exchange will only be dealt with once any issues surrounding this have been resolved to the satisfaction of the Manager.
 A Shareholder wishing to exchange any of his Shares is advised to contact the Administrator in good time ahead of the Dealing Day on which he wishes the exchange to be effected.